 My two girls are often the envy of some of the other moms in the youth group for one reason–they both have sworn off dating until they’re 18.
 (Here’s a video of my 16-year-old talking about why she’s not dating in high school).
 It’s not because they’re geeks or they’re ugly; quite the contrary.
 They’ve both been asked out many times, but they both give the same answer.
 They don’t date.
 Dating at this age, they say, is ridiculous.

 Several of the junior high moms keep asking my 13-year-old to convince their own girls of that fact, because they feel their girls are too boy crazy.

 Perhaps you think this is over the top.
 I’ve written about this before, and we are definitely not all in agreement on this one, because many people don’t see anything harmful in dating when kids are teens.
 It helps prepare them for real relationships, so the story goes.

 I understand, because I once felt the same way.
-Josh Harris’ book I Kissed Dating Goodbye changed my mind, but it was only the first in a number of things that did it.
+But I have since changed my mind.
 I want this post primarily to reflect how I raised my kids to agree with this, but here are just a few of the reasons we’ve adopted this idea with our family:

 1. The purpose of dating is to marry.
 If you’re too young to marry, you’re likely too young to date.
 The only repercussion of dating is perhaps a broken heart.